MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ## Azure-managed extensions in Azure Stack HCI (preview)

 In the Azure Stack HCI, version 23H2 (preview) only, once you've successfully registered your new Azure Stack HCI cluster with Azure, Azure-managed extensions are automatically installed on your cluster.
 These extensions are essential for the functionality and quality of your system and can't be uninstalled.
-You can control their behavior in the Azure portal through the **Extensions** page.
-From the extensions page, select the **Settings** menu.
+You can manage the behavior of these extensions in the Azure portal by navigating to the **Extensions** page and selecting the **Settings** menu.

 If you have an existing Azure Stack HCI cluster that is registered to Azure without these extensions, a banner shows on the **Overview** or **Extensions** page in the Azure portal.
 You can use the information in the banner to guide you through installing these extensions.